How to Build and Run a Test Automation Suite (Step-by-Step Guide)

 The first step towards building the test suite is to identify areas to automate and prioritize critical functionalities.

-Identify Areas to Automate
+Identify What to Automate in Software Testing

 Our priority here is to evaluate the software application to identify repetitive tasks, frequent regression scenarios, or time-consuming manual processes that can be automated.
 We need to look out for the areas commonly targeted for automation including functional testing, regression testing, integration testing, and performance testing.